fredrikp999/fredrikp999.github.io/_posts/2023-02-18-Full-continuous-deploy.markdown

 References:
 * ...
 # Introduction
-TODO: Describe this better, now only some a start
+TODO: Describe this better, now only a draft outline

-# Setup
+## Overview
 * GitHub repo with micro service source code (python, flask)
 * Docker hub with micro service image built and pushed by GitHub actions
 * GitHub repo with app helmchart, using the micro service